 With Capsule when you import a CSV file, all the information for the contact, such as name, phone number, notes and email history, needs to be in the same file when you do the import.
 You can’t complement an existing contact with notes and email history from a new CSV file.
 Due to this, for an export from Salesforce, Pipedrive, Act! or Zoho, you’ll need to merge the individual files into a single file before importing.

 The last step will be to import the contact records via a CSV file or vCard.
 We have a full guide to help you with this step.
-One thing to note is that our in-app import is purely for the contact records and their associated information like phone numbers and addresses, etc. Third party tools can be used to help with importing opportunities and cases.
+One thing to note is that our in-app import is purely for the contact records and their associated information like phone numbers and addresses, etc. Third party tools can be used to help with importing Opportunities and Projects.